-Taylor plans to conduct a 2D high resolution seismic survey in Mississippi Canyon Block 20.
-Taylor plans to use a single, 10-cubic inch airgun, and would also use a suite of high-resolution geophysical acoustic sources aboard an autonomous underwater vehicle.
-Please see Taylor's application for additional detail.
+Echo plans to conduct a 2D highresolution seismic survey in Lease Blocks EI323, EI324, EI344, and EI345 (Eugene Island Area).
+Echo plans to use a single, 20-cubic inch airgun, in addition to three other high-resolution geophysical (HRG) acoustic sources.
+Please see Echo's application for additional detail.

-Consistent with the preamble to the final rule, the survey effort proposed by Taylor in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, 5398; January 19, 2021).
-In order to generate the appropriate take number for authorization, the following information was considered: (1) Survey type; (2) location (by modeling zone 1); (3) number of days; and (4) season.2 The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.
+Consistent with the preamble to the final rule, the survey effort proposed by Echo in its LOA request was used to develop LOA-specific take estimates based on the acoustic exposure modeling results described in the preamble (86 FR 5322, 5398, January 19, 2021).
+In order to generate the appropriate take number for authorization, the following information was considered: (1) survey type; (2) location (by modeling zone i); (3) number of days; and (4) season.2 The acoustic exposure modeling performed in support of the rule provides 24-hour exposure estimates for each species, specific to each modeled survey type in each zone and season.

-Exposure modeling results were generated using the single airgun proxy.
-Because those results assume use of a 90-in3 airgun, the take numbers authorized through this LOA are considered conservative (i.e., they likely overestimate take) due to differences in the sound source planned for use by Taylor, as compared to those modeled for the rule.
-The survey is planned to occur for 3 days in Zone 5.
+Exposure modeling results were generated using the single airgun and HRG proxies.
+Because those results assume use of a 90-in3 airgun and sidescan sonar, multibeam echosounder, and sub-bottom profiler respectively, the take numbers authorized through this LOA are considered conservative (i.e., they likely overestimate take) due to differences in the sound source planned for use by Echo, as compared to those modeled for the rule.
+The survey is planned to occur for up to 2 days in Zone 2.
 The season is not known in advance.
 Therefore, the take estimates for each species are based on the season that has the greater value for the species (i.e., winter or summer).